-Boris Johnson under fire: Loses majority, takes heat from Hugh Grant
+Boris Johnson loses control of Brexit agenda, takes criticism on all sides

 Continue Reading Below

+But on Tuesday, he suffered a big defeat in Parliament as opponents of his plan seized control of the Brexit agenda in a 328-to-301 vote.

+A new bill, seeking to prevent Britain from leaving the European Union without a deal Oct.
+31, will be introduced Wednesday.

-But on Tuesday, Member of Parliament Phillip Lee defected to the Liberal Democrats, causing Conservative Johnson to lose his slim working majority in the House of Commons.
+Opposition to Johnson's exit pan has been long-brewing.
+On Tuesday, Member of Parliament Phillip Lee defected to the Liberal Democrats, causing Conservative Johnson to lose his slim working majority in the House of Commons.

 Lee said the U.K. government was pursuing Brexit in “damaging” and “unprincipled” ways that would put “lives and livelihoods at risk.”
 His decision was met with applause.